opengeospatial/geoparquet/format-specs/geoparquet.md

 #### Coordinate axis order

-The axis order in WKB stored in a geoparquet follows the de facto standard for axis order in WKB and is therefore always (x,y{,z}{,m}) where x is easting or longitude, y is northing or latitude, z is optional elevation, and m is optional measure.
+The axis order of the coordinates in WKB stored in a geoparquet follows the de facto standard for axis order in WKB and is therefore always (x, y) where x is easting or longitude and y is northing or latitude.
 This ordering explicitly overrides the axis order as specified in the CRS.

 ### Additional information